 “This is not fun for me.
 I can’t sleep.
 I am in agony.
 I wonder if I should give up writing because I am not getting any rewards for my years of extremely hard work,” Hong Fincher wrote.
 Her supporters have called it another case of a Caucasian writer expropriating and then erasing the work of a writer of color.

-In a February statement, Lake acknowledged the influence of Hong Fincher’s research and said she did credit her in earlier articles that appeared in Salon and Foreign Policy in 2012.
+statement, Lake acknowledged the influence of Hong Fincher’s research and said she did credit her in earlier articles that appeared in Salon and Foreign Policy in 2012.
 But she said she deliberately avoided reading Hong Fincher’s book “because I was working on the manuscript for my own book, and I chose to stay focused on the stories of the women whose lives I feature in it.”

 “The women I interviewed led me to see things from a different perspective and I have relied on the work of other scholars, as referenced in my book, to relay their stories,” Lake said in the statement.
 “My publisher stands with me as I say that ultimately, we are all rooting for the same women.”